 The Seabees are the construction force of the Navy and also have a motto of "Can Do !"
 During my career I learned and mastered countless repair skills from all the construction trades.

-For 12 years I enjoyed doing handyman work on the weekends for friends and neighbors, while still on active duty.
-After serving my 20 years and receiving an honerable discharge, I started my own full time business 9 years ago.
+For 5 years I enjoyed doing handyman work on the weekends for friends and neighbors, while still on active duty.
+After serving my 20 years and receiving an honorable discharge, I started my own full time business 20 years ago.
 Fixing broken stuff, making old objects like new again and teaching others is in my blood, my passion in life and my labor of love.

-I recently completed my BA through the University of La Verne.
+In 2013 I completed my BA in Business Administration through the University of La Verne.